[Looking for Charlie's main web site?]

 Better file searching (on Windows) with a powerful, fast, easy tool

-Ever need to do a search for files with give text (or of a given name) in Windows?
-Whether you use a favored editor to do it, or (worse) rely on the anemic/slow Windows find, I'd like to point you to an awesome and free alternative.
+Ever need to do a search for files with some given text (or files of a given name) in Windows?
+I realize you may use a favored file editor to do it, or (worse) may rely solely on the anemic Windows find.
+I'd like to point you to an awesome and free alternative.

 Missing the command menus (file, edit, view, etc.) in IE 7?
 Here's the fix